-- 6. Unless otherwise defined in this Prudential Standard, expressions in bold are defined in Prudential Standard LPS 001 Definitions. - 7.
-Unless otherwise indicated: - (a) the term statutory fund will be used to refer to a statutory fund of a life company other than a friendly society, or a benefit fund of a friendly society, as relevant; - (b) the term general fund will be used to refer to the shareholders' fund of a life company other than a friendly society, or the management fund of a friendly society, as relevant; and - (c) the term fund will be used to refer to a statutory fund or a general fund, as relevant.
+- 6. Terms that are defined in Prudential Standard LPS 001 Definitions appear in bold the first time they are used in this Prudential Standard. - 7.
+Unless otherwise indicated: - (a) the term statutory fund will be used to refer to a statutory fund of a life company other than a friendly society, or an approved benefit fund of a friendly society, as relevant; - (b) the term general fund will be used to refer to the shareholders' fund of a life company other than a friendly society, or the management fund of a friendly society, as relevant; and - (c) the term 'fund' will be used to refer to a statutory fund or a general fund, as relevant.

-Refer to subsection 21(1) of the Act.
+1 Refer to subsection 21(1) of the Act.

-Refer to section 16ZD of the Act.
+2 Refer to section 16ZD of the Act.